josevnz/InteractiveBashScript/README.md

-# Creating an interactive Bash script, using external variables, calling other scripts
+# Creating an interactive Bash script, Using external variables, Calling other scripts

 In this article I'll present you some code to show you how you can make an interactive script.
 Of course a fully interactive script is boring and there are ways to avoid asking questions to we may already have the answers or we can make safe asumptions.